Strappazzon/Screendere-Beat/.github/README.md

 I created it because the developer disabled the ability to take screenshots in the Steam version when launching the game in its [uncensored state](https://www.blazeepic.com/uploads/2/2/4/4/22443112/hinederebeat_uncensor.txt).

+I'm aware that I could just use ShareX but the PrntScn key would capture all of my desktops.

 ## Getting Started

 * Launch **Screendere Beat.exe**.